E-B3rry/fetch-discord-guild-members-selfbot/README.md

 # Guild Members Fetcher

-Guild Members Fetcher is a Discord bot that fetches all the members from a specified guild and saves the data into a .csv file.
+Guild Members Fetcher is a Discord selfbot that fetches all the members from a specified guild and saves the data into a .csv file.
 The bot is built using Python and the discord.py-self library.

 ## Features

 - Fetches all members from a specified guild.
-- Save the fetched data into a .csv file (currently, only the member's ID, username, display name, joined date, account creation date, mutual guilds and servers list (name and id) and count)
+- Save the fetched data into a .csv file (currently, only the member's ID, username, display name, joined date, account creation date, mutual guilds and servers — count and comma-separated list (`name (id)`) for both)
 - Interface with the bot in Discord using "commands."

 ## Installation